 Habitat for Humanity

 For 25 years, the Eastern Shore of Virginia Habitat for Humanity has worked in partnership with God and people everywhere to build simple and affordable homes in decent communities.
 Through a partnership with the Parallel Thimble Shoal Tunnel Project Team, the local Sheriff’s Department and the “Shop” students at a local high school, the District pledged to provide 1,000 volunteer hours to assist in the construction of a Habitat home.
-Construction began in the spring of 2016 and to date, more than 700 volunteer hours have been donated to this project.
+Construction began in the spring of 2016 and more than 775 volunteer hours were donated to this project.
+The dedication and blessing of this home took place on May 21, 2017.

 United Way of Virginia’s Eastern Shore

 District employees support the Eastern Shore of Virginia’s United Way campaign.
-Employees pledged $13,223 to this year’s campaign, “Giving Local and Living United,” thus providing valuable financial support to community organizations and non-profit agencies.
+Employees pledged $16,229 to this year’s campaign, “Paint a Brighter Tomorrow,” thus providing valuable financial support to community organizations and non-profit agencies.

 Foodbank of Southeastern Virginia

 In February of each year, a “Super Bowl Food Blitz” to benefit the local Foodbank of Southeastern Virginia, including Virginia’s Eastern Shore, is conducted at the CBBT.
-In 2016, 245 pounds of food and $127 was collected, which will provide more than 575 meals to those in need.
+In 2020, 289 pounds of food and $123 was collected.

 Medical Tolls Program